uddithmachiraju/AWS-Serverless-Image-Processing-Pipeline/README.md

 2. Open in VSCode and use the environment setup for easy installation.
 3. after setting up the environemnt;
     - RUN:
-        1. `poetry run uvicorn main:app --reload` - Runs the FastAPI in the background
+        1. `make clean build zip` - To build the `lambda_func.zip` folder
+        2. `make deploy` - Deploy the services and integrate them.
-        2. Open a new terminal
+        3. Open a new terminal and run `make api` - This will run a fastapi endpoint
-        3. `poetry run python -m deploy.deploy_lambda` - creates the resources required
-        4. Use `postman` or `curl` to upload objects to bucket and start the process.
+        4. Go to `http://localhost:8000/upload` and pass this `{ "bucket_name": "bucket-1-5027", "filename": "/workspaces/assets/Architecture.webp", "key": "image.png" }` to start the process.
+        5. You gonna receive a email shortly.

+Build by **M. Sanjay Uddith Raju**